mahmoudimus/ac/docs/public/resources/faqs.md

 An Atlassian Connect add-on is simply a web application that describes itself with an Atlassian Connect descriptor file.
 That descriptor includes authentication settings and declares the add-on's capabilities.
 Capabilities take the form of modules.
-A module specifies an HTTP resource exposed by the add-on and the place where that resrouce interacts with the Atlassian app.
+A module specifies an HTTP resource exposed by the add-on and the place where that resource interacts with the Atlassian app.

-For example, a webhook module requires a URL that can accept a webhook that is sent from the host application.
-A general-page capability requires a URL on the remote site that can return HTML to be displayed in the host application.
-Atlassian Connect is ideal for an external site that wants to provide integration into an Atlassian application no matter what language that external service is written in.

 ### What languages, frameworks, & hosts will be supported
 Because your remote add-on is decoupled from the Atlassian application, using only HTTP and